aaalgo/postline_0.1/README.md

 presented in the paper.

 The full Postline system code is available for licensing to collaborators, with trial accounts also offered.
-Please contact the author for more details.
+Please contact the author if you are interested.

 To reproduce: